jwalton/rust-book-abridged/docs/ch05-structs.md

 When you store a field in a structure, or use the struct update syntax as in this example, from an ownership perspective you are moving that field.
 In this example, once we create `user2`, we can no longer use `user1` because its username field has been moved.
 If we had given `user2` an `email` and a `username`, then all the remaining fields we assigned from `user1` would be basic data types that implement the `Copy` trait.
 In this case, nothing would move, so `user1` would still be valid.

-The key thing to take away here is that you can't move part of a struct.
-You can't move `username` from `user1` and then try to access `user1.email`.
-Ownership is about owning memory, and you can't take ownership of part of the memory another struct is using - it's all or nothing.

 ### Using Tuple Structs Without Named Fields to Create Different Types

 _Tuple structs_ are basically named tuples: